deconf/Analytics-Insights/readme.txt

 	* improvements on UX for reports switching (no more charts reloading)
 	* removed automatic updates
 	* settings page optimization
-	* refactoring code on settings page
+	* refactoring code on the settings page
 	* removed a duplicate option in Tracking Code
 * Bug Fixes:
 	* CSS fix for on/off buttons